 If you tried these easy jackfruit sliders, let me know in the comments below and share a photo using #mindfulavocado.
 I’d love to hear from you!
 Want to see more recipes?
 Let’s get social!
 CONNECT WITH ME on Facebook, Twitter, Instagram, or Pinterest to see what I’m currently cooking up!

-- juice from 1-20-ounce can of pineapple chunks (about 1/2 cup) Reserve pineapple chunks for serving
+- juice from 1-20-ounce can of pineapple rings (about 1/2 cup) Reserve pineapple rings for serving

 - 1/4 cup tamari can substitute with low sodium soy sauce or coconut aminos

 - 1 Tablespoon sesame oil

 - 1/3 cup coconut sugar can substitute with brown sugar

 - 1.5 Tablespoon fresh ginger peeled and minced (about 1-inch piece)

 - 3 garlic cloves minced